PRECIOUS-Gold rises on failed Brexit vote, Fed rate hike pause hopes

 Spot gold remains neutral in a range of $1,285-$1,299 per ounce, and an escape could suggest a direction, according to Reuters technical analyst Wang Tao.

 Platinum rose 0.3 percent to $795.50, while silver was steady at $15.57 an ounce.
-(Reporting by Nallur Sethuraman in Bengaluru; Editing by Rashmi Aich and Richard Pullin)
+(Reporting by Nallur Sethuraman in Bengaluru; Editing by Richard Pullin and Subhranshu Sahu)